-BASICS BASICS is a brief intervention for substance misuse provided by Health Promotion & Prevention.
-Students who have an alcohol transport or multiple alcohol viola- tions are referred to attend. drug and alcohol education, substance misuse prevention, recovery support Ongoing Students (mandated) ScreenU ScreenU is a tool that gives students personalized feedback about their alcohol, cannabis, or prescription drug use. drug and alcohol education, substance misuse prevention Ongoing Students FY (First Year) 101 FY101 is a unique, seminar-style course that provides the opportunity to explore issues relevant to new undergraduate students at Boston University.
-Students learn to explore and practice strategies involving a wide range of relevant issues to foster campus involve- ment and personal well-being including substance use and sexual misconduct prevention.
-SARP teaches a module of FY101 that focuses on consent, titled "Yes!
-Consent & Sex-Positivity."
-Health Promotion & Preven- tion teaches FY101 Peer Mentors to lead an interactive module & conversation with their FY101 class about alcohol use. drug and alcohol education, including substance misuse and sexual misconduct prevention modules Ongoing Students Resident Assistant Training Resident Assistants are trained on how to effectively respond to crisis situations they may encounter in their duties.
+Condom Fairy This program provides an inclusive menu of safer sex supplies, educational materials on topics such as STI testing and consent, and other free resources to students. promote positive and healthy behaviors; seek to change behav- ior and social norms; consent education Ongoing Students BASICS BASICS (Brief Alcohol Screening & Intervention for College Students) is a program provided to students who experience a hospital transport for alcohol or cannabis use.
+BASICS is a confidential and non-judgmental program where students can talk with an SHS member about their substance use, receive personalized feedback, and discuss strategies to help them achieve their goals. drug and alcohol education, substance misuse prevention, recovery support Ongoing Students (mandated) • ScreenU ScreenU is an online tool that gives students personalized feedback about their alcohol, cannabis, or prescription drug use. drug and alcohol education, substance misuse prevention Ongoing Students FY (First Year) 101 FY101 is a unique, seminar-style course that provides the opportunity to explore issues relevant to new undergraduate students at Boston University.
+Students learn to explore and practice strategies involving a wide range of relevant issues to foster campus involvement and personal well-being including substance use and sexual misconduct prevention.
+Health Promotion & Prevention teaches FY101 Peer Mentors to lead an interactive module & conversation with their FY101 class about alcohol use. drug and alcohol education, including substance misuse and sexual misconduct prevention modules Ongoing Students Resident Assistant Training Resident Assistants are trained on how to effectively respond to crisis situations they may encounter in their duties.
 Sessions include how to recognize suicidal ideation and recognize and prevent sexual violence.
-Resident Assistants are also educated in our alcohol and drug policies and response procedures and how to com- municate these community expectations to their peers.
-Resident Assistants are considered mandated crime reporters, so they are they are trained as Campus Security Authorities by the Boston University Police Department.
-Graduate Resident Assistants complete Sexual Miscon- duct and Title IX training delivered by the University's Equal Opportunity Office and clinicians from the Sexual Assault Response and Prevention Center.
+Resident Assistants are also educated in our alcohol and drug policies and response procedures and how to communicate these community expectations to their peers.
+Resident Assistants are considered mandated crime reporters, so they are trained as Campus Security Authorities by the Boston University Police Department.
+Graduate Resident Assistants complete Sexual Misconduct and Title IX training delivered by the University's Equal Opportunity Office and clinicians from the Sexual Assault Response and Prevention Center.
 This includes trauma-informed techniques and how to refer students to appropriate services.
 All new staff undergo Protection of Minors training.
-In addition to these sessions, Resident Assistants learn about our extensive offering of campus resources, while learning and practicing techniques to build and engage substance education, students in distress, sexual violence preven- tion, looking out for one another, student engagement, policies and procedures, civility Annually Students (RAs and GRAs) and ORL Staff
+In addition to these sessions, Resident Assistants learn about our extensive offering of campus resources, while learning and practicing techniques to build and engage their community in all facets of campus life. substance education, students in distress, sexual violence prevention, looking out for one another, student engagement, policies and procedures, civility Annually Students (RAs and GRAs) and ORL Staff